 What I mean by that last point is that people usually live together or at least live on their own before they get married.
 The point of wedding gifts, originally, was the set the happy couple up for moving in together after their wedding.

 That is, by now, somewhat of a moot point.
-Most couples I know live together before their weddings (if not, you are in for a big, ugly SURPRISE) and have usually accumulated toasters, bed sheets, towels, china, etc.
+Most couples I know live together before their weddings and have usually accumulated toasters, bed sheets, towels, dishes, etc.

-I have no qualms about giving cash if the couple doesn’t have a big gift registry.
-But I’m not going to just hand them a wad of bills, like my dad might.
+I have no qualms about giving cash if the couple doesn't have a big gift registry.
+But I'm not going to just hand them a wad of bills

-Since the concern is that cash and gift cards aren’t personalized enough, the goal when giving these things as gifts is to personalize it as much as possible.
+Since the concern is that cash and gift cards aren't personal enough, the goal when giving these things as gifts is to personalize it as much as possible.

 - Designate the cash for something (Ie: I didn't know what size you were, but I remember that you really liked that ring at XYZ store, so I thought I'd give you cash toward it instead)